Energy-Efficient Kitchen Design

 - Keeping our costs on track and being flexible and adaptable throughout.

 The project also demonstrates the importance of fully understanding the brief; with clever design, limited space and associated planning issues the functionality, ergonomics and aesthetics were not compromised in any way.
 In particular, the bespoke wine fridge and bar look exceptional, all fitting perfectly into the interior design and wine bar feel.

 Without implementing the energy-efficient equipment and technologically advanced energy management system, the project would have not been feasible due to the proposed connected load and power availability of the kitchen.
 But it made the re-opening of Julie’s and dream of its owners possible.

 TAG’s tenacity to succeed and our client-focused approach meant Julie’s re-opened in September 2019, in time to celebrate its 50th year, to great reviews and full bookings.

 Shay Cooper became the Chef Patron of Julie’s in July 2019 as the installation was taking place.
 With limited input on the design, he understandably had questions regarding the design intentions and justifications, after using the kitchen he made the following complements.

 TAG did an outstanding job with the installation of the kitchen.
 Once the kitchen was completed I was thoroughly impressed with the level of workmanship and fabrication.
-Everything exceeded my expectations.
+Everything including the catering equipment exceeded my expectations.
 I’m incredibly happy with the kitchen.